dapr/docs/howto/diagnose-with-tracing/zipkin.md

 ## Configure self hosted mode

-For self hosted mode, create a Dapr configuration file locally and reference it with the Dapr CLI.
+For self hosted mode, on running `dapr init` the following YAML files are created by default and they are referenced by default on `dapr run` calls unless otherwise overridden.

-1. Create the following YAML files:
+1. The following file in `$HOME/dapr/components/zipkin.yaml` or `%USERPROFILE%\dapr\components\zipkin.yaml`:

 * zipkin.yaml